 Everything you need to know about beach fishing .
 How, why and when.
 Beach spinning rods and reels.
 Part 1 (artificial lures)

 These days a lot of folks are looking at surf rods to go beach fishing.
-Asking me what surf rod is better than the other...And it amazes me just how easy it is to get confused by the term.
-Basically, any fishing rod that is (or can be) used from the beach could be described as a surf rod.
+Asking me what surf rod is better than the other...And it amazes me just how easy it is to get confused by this term.
+Basically, any fishing rod that is (or can be) used from the beach could be described as a surf fishing rod.
 After all, that's what you're doing, right?
 Casting a line in the surf...

-Then why is it so hard to choose the best and suitable surf rod for beach fishing?
+Then why is it so hard to choose the best and most suitable surf rod for beach fishing?

 Well, to start with not all surf rods are born equal.
 Some are shorter or longer than the others, some are stiffer, some have a more flexible tip.

-Let’s start by dividing the beach or surf rods into two main categories:
+So, now let’s just start by dividing the beach or surf rods into two main categories:

 that are specifically designed to be used with artificial lures and baits;